Classifying-sports-fans/classifying-sports-fans/README.md

 [S15r9]Combat Sports
 [S15r10]NASCAR
 [S15r11]Formula 1

-This can be interpreted as (5,5) for fans of both, (1,5) for fan of one but not the other Our outcome variables (KPI) will then be based on:
+Our outcome variables (KPI) will then be based on:

 VL1 - Thinking of the last year, which of the following activities have you done in conjunction with the sports you follow?
 These variables are answered either 0 = No or 1 =  Yes, making it a nominal binary variable.
-[VL1r1] Went to a game
+-[VL1r1] Went to a game
-[VL1r2] Watched a game at a sports bar
+-[VL1r2] Watched a game at a sports bar
-[VL1r3] Watched a game at a friend’s home
+-[VL1r3] Watched a game at a friend’s home
-[VL1r4] Place a bet
+-[VL1r4] Place a bet
-[VL1r5] Listened to sports radio
+-[VL1r5] Listened to sports radio
-[VL1r6] Called into a sports radio show
+-[VL1r6] Called into a sports radio show
-[VL1r7] Wore my team’s jersey
+-[VL1r7] Wore my team’s jersey
-[VL1r8] Watched games at home
+-[VL1r8] Watched games at home
-[VL1r9] Talked about games in person/over the phone [VL1r10] Talked about games online
+-[VL1r9] Talked about games in person/over the phone -[VL1r10] Talked about games online
-[VL1r11] Played in a fantasy sports league
+-[VL1r11] Played in a fantasy sports league
-[VL1r12] Purchased a multi-game ticket page
+-[VL1r12] Purchased a multi-game ticket page
-[VL1r13] Bet in a group pool
+-[VL1r13] Bet in a group pool
-[VL1r14] Plated daily fantasy
+-[VL1r14] Plated daily fantasy

-[S12r3] Hours Watching Sports in a Typical Week
+-[S12r3] Hours Watching Sports in a Typical Week (0-120 Hours)

-0-120 Hours
-[NFL3] How often do you think you will bet on NFL games this NFL season?
+-[NFL3] How often do you think you will bet on NFL games this NFL season?
-I will not bet on NFL Games this season, One or two weeks, Some weeks, Most Weeks, Every Week [NFL4] How many fantasy football leagues do you play in?
+-I will not bet on NFL Games this season, One or two weeks, Some weeks, Most Weeks, Every Week

-None, 1, 2, 3, 4 or more
+-[NFL4] How many fantasy football leagues do you play in?
+(None, 1, 2, 3, 4 or more)

-Potential Control Variables
+-Potential Control Variables

-[S1] Gender
+-[S1] Gender
-[S2]  Age
+-[S2]  Age
-[D4] Household Income (Categorical)
+-[D4] Household Income (Categorical)
-[D5]  Employment Status
+-[D5]  Employment Status
-[D6]  Educational Attainment
+-[D6]  Educational Attainment
-[Hid_Ethnicity_Bucket] Race/Ethnicity
+-[Hid_Ethnicity_Bucket] Race/Ethnicity

 Expectations and EDA: